MrJohz/K-Eight/README.md

 Module ircutils by Evan Fosmark: <http://pypi.python.org/pypi/ircutils>
 > See ircutils files for license.

-Module duckduckgo by Michael Stephens: <me@mikej.st>
-> See tools/duckduckgo/LICENSE for license

 Plugin system based on one described by lkubuntu: <http://lkubuntu.wordpress.com/2012/10/02/writing-a-python-plugin-api/>